Here's how to snake-proof your coop and use snakes to your benefit.

 Snakes like cover to hide in (and so do mice).
 Do not leave a convenient place near your coop for mice and snakes!
 The fewer places there are to hide, the less attractive a coop will be for vermin and snakes.

-Less Effective (Not Recommended) Methods to Keep Snakes out of Your Chicken Coop
+Less Effective (Not Recommended) Methods to Keep Snakes Out of Chicken Coops

 Golf balls are not the best way to trap a snake in comparison to other available methods.
 The thought is that snakes will eat the golf ball, which it can't digest.
 With the golf ball inside it, the snake is too big to get out of the coop.
 Also, since they can't digest the golf ball, it's game over for the snake.